-The Speaker of the Municipality, Councillor I N Mehlomakulu, is the Mayor and thus the Chairperson of the Council; given that Mohokare is a plenary type Council.
+The Speaker of the Municipality, Councillor RJ Thuhlo and Councillor ZN Mgawuli is the Mayor of the municipality.

 Although accountable for the strategic direction and performance of the Municipality, the Council operates in concert with the Mayor.

 The Mohokare Council holds its ordinary Council meetings once (1) per quarter constituted by the following Councillors as collective and their respective political parties they represent, and for the purpose of public participation, Good governance and administration every ward Councillor chairs a ward committee in their respective wards and Ward councillors convene general ward meetings every month